Best Value Faucets

 It does not meet the requirements of the federal Magnuson-Moss Warranty Act that dictates the content and form of consumer warranties.

 Its errors, however, generally benefit the buyer, providing more legal protection than Isenberg intends.
-So, the flaws did not cost the company any points in its warranty score.
+So, the flaws did not cost the company any points in its scoring.

 Our bottom line on Isenberg faucets is that they are a good choice for those looking for an upscale faucet without the upscale price.

-For what you get the faucets are cheaper – sometimes substantially cheaper – than most of its competition.
-You can buy a good quality Isenberg lavatory faucet for under $200, a price point that even mid-priced faucet faucet companies struggle to reach.
+For what you get, the faucets are less expensive – sometimes substantially less expensive – than most of their competition.
+You can buy a good quality Isenberg lavatory faucet for under $200, a price point that even mid-priced faucet companies struggle to reach.

 Best Value